 Complete New Fictional Language

 Lastly, you have the master language creators.
 They spend the time to create a completely new language for their world.
 But, to no one’s surprise, the books in the last category feel a lot like the books in the third category, and by now, it’s pretty clear why.

 The decision you make about the languages in your fantasy world will influence the difficulty of writing, but, more importantly, the difficulty of reading.
 For beginning writers, I suggest choosing categories 1 or 2.
 Once you get better at creating worlds, you should move to category 3.
 I would never recommend anyone to spend the time to create a full fictional language unless this really becomes your hobby.

 Since the point of this was not to teach you how to create a new language, but rather to help you decide on your approach to using a new language in your fiction, I will provide you with some resources you can check, should you decide you want a new language:

 - Mark Rosenfelder’s Language Construction Kit – A website loaded with articles and examples on language creation

 - Mark has also authored two essential books:

 Fictional Language – Writing Systems

 People are visual.
 We understand differences when we see things that look different.
 From this perspective, using a different writing system to signify a different language is a good way to make a fast and deep impact.
 Of course, we are talking about the visual representation of the alphabet.
 The way it usually works is this: a language has certain phonology (the way it sounds).
-It has a certain visual representation (alphabet) and rules that explain how to read the alphabet so that it sounds like the language.
+It has a certain visual representation (alphabet) and rules that explain how to read the alphabet to sound like the language.